Skip to main content

 • Add a filter and change the connector between these 2 rules to OR → have not clicked on a message at least 1 time in the last 90 days.

 We recommend selecting 90 days because the rules of the pre-built are set to 90 days, but you can also go for another period, like 120 days.
-Just note the more extended period you leave, the more inactive users you might still leave on your list.
+Just note that the longer the period you leave, the more inactive users you might still have on your list.

-Your filtered contacts will automatically appear below your ruleset to give you a better idea of who exactly is in that Segment.
-Click Save and Show Contacts once you are done.
+Your filtered contacts will automatically appear below your ruleset, giving you a better idea of who is in each Segment.
+Once you are done, click Save and Show Contacts

 Important!
 The Segment may look slightly different if you recently migrated from a different service.